Judah ha-Nasi: Biblical interpretation

 His exegesis includes many attempts to harmonise conflicting Biblical statements.
 Thus he harmonises the contradictions between Genesis 15:13 ("400 years") and 15:16 ("the fourth generation"); Exodus 20:16 and Deuteronomy 5:18; Numbers 9:23, 10:35 and ib., Deuteronomy 14:13 and Leviticus 11:14.
 The contradiction between Genesis 1:25 (which lists 3 categories of created beings) and 1:24 (which adds a fourth category, the "living souls") Judah explains by saying that this expression designates the demons, for whom God did not create bodies because the Sabbath had come.

 Noteworthy among the other numerous Scriptural interpretations which have been handed down in Judah's name are his clever etymological explanations, for example: Exodus 19:8-9; Leviticus 23:40; Numbers 15:38; II Samuel 17:27; Joel 1:17; Psalms 68:7.

 He interpreted the words "to do the evil" in II Samuel 12:9 to mean that David did not really sin with Bathsheba, but only intended to do so.
 As she was actually divorced at the time he took her.
-Rav, Judah's student, ascribes this apology for King David to Judah's desire to justify his ancestor.
+Abba Arikha, Judah's student, ascribes this apology for King David to Judah's desire to justify his ancestor.
 A sentence praising King Hezekiah and an extenuating opinion of King Ahaz have also been handed down in Judah's name.
 Characteristic of Judah's appreciation of aggadah is his interpretation of the word "vayagged" (Exodus 19:9) to the effect that the words of Moses attracted the hearts of his hearers, like the aggadah does.
 Once when the audience was falling asleep in his lecture, he made a ludicrous statement in order to revive their interest, and then explained the statement to be accurate in a metaphorical sense.

 Judah was especially fond of the Book of Psalms.
 He paraphrased the psalmist's wish "Let the words of my mouth ... be acceptable in thy sight," thus: "May the Psalms have been composed for the coming generations; may they be written down for them; and may those that read them be rewarded like those that study halakhic sentences".
 He said that the Book of Job was important if only because it presented the sin and punishment of the generations of the Flood.
 He proves from Exodus 16:35 that there is no chronological order in the Torah.
 Referring to the prophetic books, he says: "All the Prophets begin with denunciations and end with comfortings".
 Even the genealogical portions of the Book of Chronicles must be interpreted.

 It appears that there was an aggadic collection containing Judah's answers to exegetical questions.
 Among these questions may have been the one which Judah's son Simeon addressed to him.